-On receipt of compliant bids before the tender deadline on 30th June 2025, a due diligence exercise will be undertaken by GCC, Bruton Knowles (the Council's retained property agent), and possibly other specialists to determine a final weighted score for each bid.
+On receipt of compliant bids before the tender deadline (to be confirmed by Bruton Knowles), a due diligence exercise will be undertaken by GCC, Bruton Knowles (GCC's retained property agent), and possibly other specialists to determine a final weighted score for each bid.

-All due diligence, particularly the financial credentials of the proposed purchaser(s) should be completed before the evaluation panel reviews and moderates the final scores.
+All due diligence, particularly the financial credentials of the proposed purchaser(s) should be completed before the Evaluation Panel reviews and moderates the final scores.